 Spoof?
 Well, No!
 Reviews?
 Still a No. Videos?
 Maybe!
 He probably intended to say “tutorial” for “spoof,” but alas there weren’t any translators available.
 Nevertheless.
 That’s another word to add to the list of what I DON’T do for a living.

-Toward the end I could give him a fair idea about what I do to earn a bread (and the other edible stuff).
+Toward the end, I could give him a fair idea of what I do to earn a bread (and the other edible stuff).
 It turns out, he too wrote occasionally.
 No, not the way I do, but he wrote poems and diary entries.
-He wanted to start writing more intently, and found “So, I heard you are a writer” to be the only way to crack a conversation about it.
+He wanted to start writing more intently and found “So, I heard you are a writer” to be the only way to crack a conversation about it.
 I totally respect that.

 We kept talking for about half an hour; It was nice talking to him.
 Our streams of thoughts converged when he asked me about that “one *all-important* thing about my profession.”
 From where I can see, there is only one answer to this question: Curiosity.

-Though we never really concluded the conversation, I got to know one thing toward the end: the curiosity of the curious teenager was very-much visible in the eyes of the now curios father.
+Though we never really concluded the conversation, I got to know one thing toward the end: the curiosity of the curious teenager was very much visible in the eyes of the now curious father.
 He was content with my reply, it seemed.
 But, I think I saw a writer in the making.